QUESTIONS AND SUBMISSION

 Make your fee contribution, finish your work and submit it.

 Please note some of the judging dates may be subject to change given the uncertainty of Covid-19.
 Selected artists will be kept informed.

-How many images can I upload of my final work by 16th of August 2020?
+How many images can I upload of my final work by 1st September 2020?